Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

 Here, $\operatorname{dist}_\mu$ is defined by \eqref{eqdef:dist-yz-YZ}. \end{proposition}

-Similar to Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE} in the previous subsection, the key to proving this proposition is to realize that for the same trial solution $(\tilde{y},\tilde{z})$, its BML value with respect to the decoupled simplified FBSDE \eqref{eq:manually-decoupled-nonlinear-FBSDE} is equal to its BML value with respect to the coupled nonlinear FBSDE \eqref{eq:fully-coupled-nonlinear-FBSDE}.
+Similar to Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE} in the previous subsection, the key to proving this proposition is to realize that for the same trial solution $(\tilde{y},\tilde{z})$, its BML value with respect to the decoupled simplified FBSDE \eqref{eq:manually-decoupled-nonlinear-FBSDE} is equal to that value with respect to the coupled nonlinear FBSDE \eqref{eq:fully-coupled-nonlinear-FBSDE}.